stevage/OpenTrees/README.md

 # opentrees.org

-This repository contains mostly scripts to fetch trees datasets for various councils in Victoria and load it into a database.
+This repository contains scripts to fetch trees datasets for various councils in Victoria and load it into a database.
+It also contains a simple static website with a map of all the trees.
+This requires TileMill running server-side.

 The source code for the webpage at http://opentrees.org is also here.

+## Dependencies

+sudo apt-get install -y wget gdal-bin jq

+## How to use

 1. gettrees.sh: download a number of individual datasets
 2. loadtrees-db.sh: load each dataset into its own PostGIS table